-On this day in 1854, an obscure lawyer and Congressional hopeful from the state of Illinois named Abraham Lincoln delivers a speech regarding the Kansas-Nebraska Act, which Congress had passed five months earlier.
-In his speech, the future president denounced the act and outlined his views on slavery, which he called "immoral."
+On October 16, 1854, an obscure lawyer and Congressional hopeful from the state of Illinois named Abraham Lincoln delivers a speech regarding the Kansas-Nebraska Act, which Congress had passed five months earlier.
+In his speech, the future president denounced the act and outlined his views on slavery, which he called “immoral.”

 Under the terms of the Kansas-Nebraska Act, two new territories—Kansas and Nebraska—would be allowed into the Union and each territory’s citizens would be given the power to determine whether slavery would be allowed within the territory’s borders.
 It was believed that the act would set a precedent for determining the legality of slavery in other new territories.
 Controversy over the act influenced political races across the country that fall.
 Abolitionists, like Lincoln, hoped to convince lawmakers in the new territories to reject slavery.